chauhankashmira/chauhankashmira/README.md

 ## About Me

-Self-motivated, adaptive, and hard working Software Development Engineer in Test (SDET) passionate about building robust, scalable, and reliable automated testing solutions.
+Software Development Engineer in Test (SDET) passionate about building robust, scalable, and reliable automated testing solutions.
 I thrive on tackling complex problems and delivering impactful results, always eager to learn new technologies and push boundaries.

 ---